My name is Otto Kokstein, and I am a student in the Czech Republic with the goal of studying nuclear engineering in the future.

 (Pro českou verzi textu viz článek Česká lokalizace modu Enderal.)

 Enderal: Forgotten Stories (formerly Enderal: Shards of Order) is a Skyrim modification often considered a stand-alone game due to its sheer quality and scale.
-Since 2020, I have been localizing1 it into Czech.
+Between 2020 and 2025, I localized1 Enderal into Czech, including both the original version and the fan-made port for Skyrim Special Edition.

 Content